darktable-org/dtdocs/content/module-reference/processing-modules/raw-denoise.md

 masking: true
 ---

 Perform denoising on raw image data before it is demosaiced.

-This module is ported from [dcraw](http://www.cybercom.net/~dcoffin/dcraw/).
+This module has been ported from [dcraw](https://www.dechifro.org/dcraw/).

 # module controls